Biopsy 3. Histological examination

 • Gleason index

-• The condition of the surgical margin (the margin can be positive or negative) affects the likelihood of biochemical tumor recurrence
+• The status of the surgical margin (the margin can be positive or negative) influences the likelihood of biochemical tumor recurrence

-• The presence of extraprostratic distribution, its degree and localization.
+• The presence of extraprostratic spread, its degree and localization.

 • In addition, the presence of lymphovascular or perineural invasion is indicated.

-For pathomorphological staging of the tumor process, TNM system(T-tumor - primary tumor process; N - nodes - involvement of lymph nodes, M - metastasis - the presence of metastases).
-A simplified TNM system for prostate cancer staging can be represented as follows:
+For pathomorphological staging of the tumor process it is used TNM system(T-tumor – primary tumor process; N – nodes – involvement of lymph nodes, M – metastasis – presence of metastases).
+A simplified TNM system for staging prostate cancer can be represented as follows:

-T1 - the tumor is not detected during rectal digital examination or imaging methods of research (ultrasoundography, computed tomography), but cancer cells are detected during histological examination of the biopsy material;
+T1 – the tumor is not detected by digital rectal examination or imaging studies (ultrasonography, computed tomography), but histological examination of the biopsy material reveals cancer cells;

-T2 - the tumor is detected by digital examination and can occupy from one lobe of the prostate to the involvement of both lobes of the prostate in the pathological process;
+T2 – the tumor is detected by digital examination and can occupy from one lobe of the prostate to involve both lobes of the prostate in the pathological process;

-T3 - tumor invades prostate capsule and/or seminal vesicles
+T3 – tumor invades the prostate capsule and/or seminal vesicles

-T4 - tumor has spread to nearby tissues (but not seminal vesicles)
+T4 – the tumor has spread to nearby tissues (but not the seminal vesicles)

 N – regional lymph nodes